Merrick Garland: Early career

 After graduating from law school, Garland spent two years as a judicial law clerk, first for Judge Henry Friendly of the U.S. Court of Appeals for the Second Circuit (New York City) from 1977 to 1978 and then for Justice William J. Brennan Jr. of the U.S. Supreme Court from 1978 to 1979.
-After his clerkships, Garland spent two years as a special assistant to U.S. Attorney General Benjamin Civiletti.
+After his clerkships, Garland spent two years as a special assistant to U.S. attorney general Benjamin Civiletti.

 After the Carter administration ended in 1981, Garland entered private practice at the law firm Arnold & Porter.
-Garland mostly practiced corporate litigation, and was made a partner in 1985.
+Garland practiced mostly corporate litigation, and was made a partner in 1985.
 In Motor Vehicles Manufacturers Ass'n v.
 State Farm Mutual Automobile Insurance Co.
 (1983) Garland acted as counsel to an insurance company suing to reinstate an unpopular automatic seat belt mandate.

 After winning the case in both the District of Columbia Circuit Court and the Supreme Court, Garland wrote an 87-page Harvard Law Review article describing the way courts use a heightened "hard look" standard of review and scope of review when an agency chooses deregulation, with increasing focus on the fidelity of the agencies' actions to congressional intent.

 In 1985–86, while at Arnold & Porter, Garland was a lecturer at Harvard Law School, where he taught antitrust law.
 He also published an article in the Yale Law Journal urging a broader application of antitrust immunity to state and local governments.

-Desiring to return to public service and do more trial work, in 1989 Garland became an Assistant United States Attorney in the U.S. Attorney's Office for the District of Columbia.
+Desiring to return to public service and do more trial work, in 1989 Garland became an assistant United States attorney in the U.S. Attorney's Office for the District of Columbia.
 As a line prosecutor, Garland represented the government in criminal cases ranging from drug trafficking to complex public corruption matters.
-Garland was one of the three principal prosecutors who handled the investigation into Washington, D.C. mayor Marion Barry's possession of cocaine.
+Garland was one of the three principal prosecutors who handled the investigation into Washington, D.C.
+Mayor Marion Barry's possession of cocaine.